-Before preparing for the test, it is important to have a bird’s-view of it.
+Before preparing for the test, it is important to have a bird’s-eye view of it.
 We have prepared this list of frequently asked questions (LSAT FAQs) to help you maximize your knowledge of all things pertinent to the LSAT.

 What is the LSAT?